Formaleuros, Formalbitcoins, and Virtual Monies: Agent role dependent views of money

 Because of its abundant proliferation we will now focus our attention to the SAR role.
 The objective is to determine an appropriate level of abstraction for our considerations.
 We start with listing some requirements on an SAR's dedicated theory of money. \begin{enumerate} \item SAR needs an abstraction of the theory of money.
 That means that certain aspects and features can and probably ought to be hidden while other aspects are highlighted.
 In the computer science tradition of this use of abstraction there is no implication that only minor details are made invisible or even that what remains is a faithful representation of the original system or structure.
 The required abstraction in this case provides a conceptual interface that allows generic person P in role SAR to deal with money in an appropriate way. \item Rather than following Hicks (money is what money does) P believes that money is what money does for P. \item After appropriate abstraction P has available to him a theory of money, which is probably (and even intentionally) incomplete by being unable to deal with features and phenomena outside P's scope.

-\item It is reasonable to make an attempt classify this abstract theory in terms of the dillema's and contrasts that have been developed in TMF.
-If SAR's reduced (and for that reason abstract) view of money for example happens to be fully explained by means of commodity money where the appropriate commodity is gold that can be delivered and stored in arbitrary weights, that is fine.
-The mere observation that this particular form of metallism is outdated and for that reason fails to explain the overall financial system before P's particular abstraction was made in this case is immaterial.
+\item It is reasonable to make an attempt classify this abstract theory in terms of the dilemma's and contrasts that have been developed in ToM\&F. If P's reduced (and for that reason abstract) view of money for example happens to be fully explained by means of commodity money where the appropriate commodity is gold that can be delivered and stored in arbitrary weights, that is fine.
+The mere observation that this particular form of metallism is outdated and for that reason fails to explain the overall financial system before P's particular abstraction was made in this case, is immaterial.
 P needs (is entitled to, looks for) the simplest theory of money that serves his purposes.

 \item The theory of money need not (but might profitably) be sufficiently expressive to tell the story of the history of the financial system and related procedures which P is supposed to make use of.
-It may be very useful if the abstraction that is made use of covers so much ground that comparison with similar organizations or units in the same and other (but similar) enterprises can be made or at least understood by our target employee P.
+However, it may be very useful if the abstraction that is made use of covers so much ground that comparison with similar organizations or units in the same and other (but similar) enterprises can be made or at least understood by our target employee P.